tenzir/tenzir/web/blog/tenzir-for-splunk-users/index.md

 export
 | extend query_length = length(zeek.dns.query)
 | where query_length > 75
-| select #timestamp, id.orig_h, id.resp_h, proto, query, query_length
+| select :timestamp, id.orig_h, id.resp_h, proto, query, query_length
 ```

-We don't have functions in TQL. *Yet*.
-It's one of our most important roadmap
+Comments:

-items at the time of writing, so stay tuned.
+- As mentioned above, we don't have functions in TQL yet.
+Once we have them,

-If we had functions, we would translate this query as shown above.
+  SPL's `len` will map to `length` in TQL.

-Splunk's `len` would map to Tenzir's `length` function, and the `_time`
+- The SPL-generated `_time` field maps to the `:timestamp` type extractor in
-field maps to the `#timestamp` selector.
+  TQL.

 ### Query responses with NXDOMAIN